alirezanaghdi47/alirezanaghdi47/README.md

 1. __Dev Skill__
     <br/>
-   > **Goal :** It is a programming training website that provides newbies with the necessary training to enter the job market.
+   > **Goal :** A programming training website that provides newbies with the necessary training to enter the job market.
 Along with other interesting ideas
    > <br/>
    > **Technology :** next js , typescript , tailwind css , pwa , asp .net core , postgresql
    > <br/>